demidovakatya/courses/analysis.md

 ---
 title: 'Reproducible Research: Peer Assessment 2'
 author: "Katya Demidova"
-date: "13 November 2015"
+date: "28 November 2015"
 output: html_document
 ---
-Your document should have a title that briefly summarizes your data analysis

 ## Synopsis

-Synopsis: Immediately after the title, there should be a synopsis which describes and summarizes your analysis in at most 10 complete sentences.

-The analysis document must have at least one figure containing a plot.
-Your analyis must have no more than three figures.
-Figures may have multiple plots in them (i.e. panel plots), but there cannot be more than three figures total.

-You must show all your code for the work in your analysis document.
-This may make the document a bit verbose, but that is okay.
-In general, you should ensure that echo = TRUE for every code chunk (this is the default setting in knitr).

-### Questions
+The goal of this project is to analyze how severe weather events affect public health and economy of the United States.
+Our research addresses two main questions:

-1. Across the United States, which types of events (as indicated in the `EVTYPE` variable) are most harmful with respect to population health?
+1. which types of events are most harmful with respect to population health?

-2. Across the United States, which types of events have the greatest economic consequences?
+2. which types of events have the greatest economic consequences?

+We have found out that tornadoes are significantly more harmful to population health than any other type of events; floods, lightnings, excessive heat and thunderstorm winds cause many injuries and fatalities as well.

+Floods, hurricane typhoons, tornadoes, and storm surges cause most property damage (40-140 $ billions).
+And the most harmful for crops are drought, floods, and ice storms.
+Summing up, tornadoes and floods cause dramatically huge public health and economic problems for communities and municipalities, and preventing such outcomes to the extent possible is a key concern.

 ## Data